Hidden Conflicts in Neural Networks and Their Implications for Explainability: Related Work

-\section{RELATED WORK}
+In our second case study, we conduct an early investigation aiming to explore the role of conflicts in out-of-distribution (OOD) scenarios.
+Through our experiments on tabular and image data, we find that the magnitude of the model conflicts varies depending on the type of distributional shift experienced by the model.
+Our results show the potential utility of conflicts for gaining better understanding of the sources and mechanisms of these shifts.

+To summarise, our paper makes the following contributions: \begin{enumerate} \item We develop a rigorous theory of conflicts between (both external and internal) features in ANNs. \item We develop a novel feature attribution method, CAFE, designed to accurately surface conflicts.
+We prove that CAFE satisfies several desirable properties and achieves competitive performance in standard evaluation metrics. \item To demonstrate the potential utility of surfacing conflicts for understanding machine learning phenomena, we explore the connections between the magnitude of these conflicts and different kinds of distributional shift. \end{enumerate}

+\section{Related Work}

+\textbf{Conflicts in Neural Models.} Several kinds of conflict have been previously explored in the context of machine learning models. \citet{ledesma-on-removing-conflicts} have considered label conflicts between similar input instances, devising an algorithm for removing the conflicting samples with the aim of optimising model performance.
+The ConFIG method~\citep{config-conflict-free-training} aims to eliminate conflicts arising from the use of multiple objective functions during training.
+Most relevant to our work, the DeepLIFT RevealCancel method \citep{shrikumar-deeplift} previously considered canceling features in the context of feature attributions, as discussed below.
+To the best of our knowledge, no works have previously focused on formalising the notion of conflicts between features.

-Most relevant to our work are feature attribution methods, which quantify the importance of each input feature with respect to the output of a machine learning model.
-Amongst these, simple gradients \citep{simonyan-vanillagrad} or gradients multiplied with the inputs \citep{shrikumar-old-deeplift-gxi} capture NNs' behavior in a small vicinity around the input, which may not represent the overall behavior when the models represent irregular or saturated functions.
-As an alternative to using raw gradients, several enhanced gradient-based attribution methods have been proposed, including LRP \citep{bach-on-pixel-wise-lrp, montavon-lrp-overview}, DeepLIFT Rescale \citep{shrikumar-deeplift} and Integrated Gradients \citep{sundararajan-integrated-gradients}.
-These methods may not reflect the effects of conflicting features and also exhibit other limitations, as illustrated in Section \ref{sec:introduction}.
-CAFE borrows from DeepLIFT and Integrated Gradients the use of a specified \emph{reference input} to compute explanations.
+\textbf{Feature Attribution Methods.} Feature attribution methods quantify the importance of each input feature with respect to the output of a machine learning model.
+Amongst these methods, simple gradients \citep{simonyan-vanillagrad} or gradients multiplied with the inputs \citep{shrikumar-old-deeplift-gxi} capture ANNs' behavior in a small vicinity around the input, which may not represent the overall behavior when the models are irregular or saturated functions.
+As an alternative to raw gradients, several enhanced gradient-based attribution methods have been proposed, including LRP \citep{bach-on-pixel-wise-lrp, montavon-lrp-overview}, DeepLIFT Rescale \citep{shrikumar-deeplift} and Integrated Gradients \citep{sundararajan-integrated-gradients}.
+These methods may not reflect the effects of conflicting features, as illustrated in Figure~\ref{fig:example-cancelation-heart-attack}.
+DeepLIFT and Integrated Gradients compute explanations with respect to a specific \emph{reference input}, as does our proposed CAFE method.
+Perturbation methods, such as LIME \citep{ribeiro-lime}, Shapley Value Sampling \citep{strumbelj-shapley-value-sampling} and SHAP \citep{lundberg-shap}, estimate feature importance by modifying input instances and observing changes in model outputs.
+These methods, however, often require multiple model evaluations, making them computationally demanding.